appINPP/root2data/README.md

     ...
     └── variable_M.N
 ```
+The .root files used for conversion had been generated with ROOT6.30 but the simple structure of these file ensure compatibility with most updated ROOT versions.
 ## Prerequisites

 The following will create a python virual environment at the same time activate it: